 If you stick to the points above, you can deliver a 'designer-friendly' brief your artist can interpret without any trouble and begin creating relevant designs for your project.
 Take the time to fill out each section with as much information as possible.
 This way, you'll reduce any snags in the process and a faster result.

 Once the design brief has been communicated to your freelance artists, you need to draw up a contract.
 Contracts are essential because they put in writing what is required of each party before any work can begin.
-It also provides consensus since yourself and your new hire must agree on the contents before embarking on the project.
+It also provides consensus since you and your new hire must agree on the contents before embarking on the project.
 If problems arise during the project, or once it's complete, this mutual contract can be referred to as a fallback.
 It clarifies the responsibilities of both parties should problems arise.

 For a guide to creating a simple graphic design contract, take a look at 'Keeping a Graphic Design Contract Simple' featured in HOW magazine.
 While the article assumes a contract for a freelance graphic designer, it can be adapted for any freelance artist.
 This article includes tips for creating a contract user-friendly contract that all parties will understand.
 Thirteen clauses guide laying down the terms for a successful working relationship between client and designer.
 These include timelines and schedules, client responsibilities, including their scope of work and how edits are handled, payments, and terms of ownership that no contract should overlook.